GM2Calc/GM2Calc/README.md

 Running GM2Calc
 ===============

-GM2Calc can be run with (i) either an SLHA interface or with (ii) a custom GM2Calc interface (similar to SLHA, but different definition of input parameters).
+GM2Calc can be run with either an SLHA interface or with a custom GM2Calc interface (similar to SLHA, but different definition of input parameters).
 See `bin/gm2calc.x --help` for all options.

 Example using the SLHA interface: